General Dentistry & Oral Hygiene in Sterling Heights, MI

 While some patients choose to see the dentist only when there’s a problem, scheduling regular appointments at our Sterling Heights office will help to catch any issues before they require more invasive procedures.
 During a professional cleaning, we’ll remove any tartar and plaque to keep your teeth feeling and looking their best.

 X-rays will be taken so we can magnify your teeth and gums to see things that aren’t visible to the naked eye.
 This helps us diagnose certain issues such as cavities and gum disease, sometimes before you even experience symptoms.

-During your oral cancer screening, Dr. Ahmed will examine your cheeks, tongue, gums, and neck to look for any signs of the potentially fatal disease.
+During your oral cancer screening, Dr. Hindi will examine your cheeks, tongue, gums, and neck to look for any signs of the potentially fatal disease.
 If caught early on, oral cancer is typically curable and the chances of successful treatment are much higher.

 If your child is having difficulties removing plaque from those hard-to-reach areas, they may be prone to cavities.
 Luckily, dental sealants are a protective barrier against cavities that can help prevent them for up to ten years.
 They’re typically applied to the back molar and premolar teeth because bacteria tends to build up in these areas.

 The procedure is virtually pain-free and can be completed in 4 steps: